jsplumb-toolkit-demonstrations/flowchart-builder/README.md

 This repository contains examples in Typescript, ES6 and ES5.
 On this page we'll use the Typescript version as a reference.

+NOTE: this branch - `templates-2` - uses the `@jsplumbtoolkit/browser-ui-vanilla-2` package, which is new in 5.6.0, and which uses a new template engine, which has a few differences to the original vanilla template engine.

 ---

 <a name="setup"></a>